Walk 2049 - printer friendly version

 Although "Wainwright" describes a route up to Calfhow Pike from Fornside in St Johns in the Vale, there is actually no public access to the fells via the fields of Fornside Farm.
 This problem can be avoided by following the route described below.
 The walk follows a leat to reach an old "peat track" that ascends a rib to Calfhow Pike.
 The track was used to transport peat on sleds down to the farm from the Dodds ridge over 200 years ago.
 Because it is rarely walked the path is not eroded and the zig-zags to assist the passage of the sled mean that height is gained surprisingly easily over very steep ground.
 This walk is well worth doing with excellent and unusual views.
 It is also worth noting that there are some boggy sections on this walk as the presence of peat might suggest.

-Start at the carpark at Legburthwaite (GR NY318196) half a mile down the B5322 from its junction with the A591.
+This Lake District walk starts at the carpark at Legburthwaite (GR NY318196) half a mile down the B5322 from its junction with the A591.
 The carpark is on the west side of the B5322.
 Opposite the carpark on the east side of the road is a stile which marks the track leading up to Castle Rock.

 Take the path up the hill in the direction of Castle Rock until the 'leat' is reached.
 Turn left along the leat until you come to a second stile which after crossing, gives access to a wooden fence immediately upon your left connecting you to a path which follows the line of the intake wall, upon reaching the second gate above Fornside Farm at the beginning of a small wood head uphill before joining the old Peat Path.